The Kentish Alps in a greenhouse

 I am absolutely thrilled with it.
 It was a very specific design and Griffin Glasshouses exceeded all the expectations.

-On a high ridge in mid-Kent stands one of the most unusual greenhouse features in the country – an ‘Alpine’ outcrop with a regular stream of fresh air, sunshine and shade.
+Perched on a high ridge in the heart of Kent, one can find an extraordinary greenhouse feature – an ‘Alpine’ outcrop that enjoys a steady flow of fresh air, sunlight, and shade.

 “Working with Griffin Glasshouses, we designed the 16’ x 24’ glasshouse so that the ventilation would produce a constant cross stream of fresh air.
 To try to further emulate natural Alpine conditions the structure is deliberately sited to catch maximum sunlight until the afternoon.
 This is when, as would happen in Switzerland, it dips into shade,” explains Dr Cooper, who is a geo-chemist.